mctinker/Map-Tasker/README.md

 	This is the output from the XML File Compare run.

+- MapTasker_VarXref_date_time.txt

+This is the output from the Variable Xref (cross reference) run.

 - "maptasker.log"

      This is a trace log file used for program debugging and will only be created if '-debug' is specified in the runtime options.